Azure/terraform-provider-azapi/docs/data-sources/azapi_resource_id.md

 * `parent_id` - The ID of the azure resource in which this resource is created.

-* `provider_namespace` - The provider namespace of the azure resource.
+* `provider_namespace` - The azure resource provider namespace of the azure resource.

 * `resource_group_name` - The resource group name of the azure resource.